npfedwards/Who-s-Quote/README.md

 ## Deployment
 Just clone the repo and put it on your local server.
-`Database.SQL` contains the current database structure, so throw that into your mySQL.
+`database.SQL` contains the current database structure, so throw that into your mySQL.

 ## Join In
 Add features you want to see in the Wiki, bugs in Issues... and get coding.